Where

 - Chewing

-gum can be removed from hair or clothing with an application of neat Tea Tree oil.
+gum can be removed from hair or clothing with an application

 - Fungal

-Plant Diseases such as Mildew, Rust and Blackspot can be treated with Tea Tree oil which
+Plant Diseases such as Mildew, Rust and Blackspot can be treated

 has anti-fungal properties.
 Full details are available